 - Impacts of the incidence and length of future drought on energy production and consumption, irrigation, the security of supply and cost to consumers, water quality, minimum flows, renewal investments, and fuel substitution.

 The National Science Challenges document explained what drought is.
-Simply put, it is a severe decrease in water availability, differs from other natural disasters because of its prolonged and gradual effect, and can happen in a single season and can last for several years.
+Simply put, it is a severe decrease in water availability, differs from other natural disasters because of its prolonged and gradual effect, and can happen in a single season and last for several years.

 The research challenge